CheckiO/checkio-empire-battle-craft/info/description.md

 ... this shows a unit's ID in the battle console.

 **Actions** are started with _do_.
 The Action function sends a command to a unit.
 The unit can only hold information about the last command, so every following command will overwrite previous one.
-Check out this code...
+For example, check out the following code...

 ```python
 from battle import commander